Skip to content

 plot(x = 'lastParticipationDate', y = 'stillExists', kind = 'scatter', ax=ax)

-plt.title('Number of people who have left across time')
+plt.title('Number of employees who have left over time')

 plt.xlabel('Number of employees')